 The name of this common ceremony is pronounced jee/cheen/sah/ee, and is written 地鎮祭 in Chinese characters as used in Japan.

 The first character 地, pronounced “Ji” or “Chi,” means ground or earth.
 The second character means “weight” as in “paper weight,” but it also means to “suppress” or “calm.”
 The last character is pronounced “sai” and can also be read “matsuri,” meaning ceremony or festival.
-One practical translation of this ceremony is “Earth-calming Rite.”
+One practical translation of this ceremony is “Earth-calming ceremony.”

 There are records of Jichinsai being performed in Japan as early as AD 690.